ownclo/blog/posts/unbreaking-marmalade.md

 ```

 The tool will ask for your Marmalade password, and upload the package.
 For
-extra safety, it checks the mimetype of the given file first, and throws an
+extra safety, it checks the mimetype of the file first, and throws an error if
-error if it's invalid.
-If you're on OS X or KDE, the tool will put your
+it's invalid.
+If you're on OS X or KDE, the tool will put your Marmalade login
-Marmalade login token (not your Marmalade password!) into the keychain, so you
+token (not your Marmalade password!) into the keychain, so you won't be prompted
-won't be prompted for your password next time.
+for your password next time.

 And, yes, sorry for the inconvenient language, but it's a boring tool for a
 stupid bug, so I at least try to learn a bit from it by refreshing what little